 I am not on Twitter – I just want to watch the chat: If you just want to watch the chat then Twubs will allow you type in #langchat and watch the chat unfold.
 Remember you won’t be able to participate – but you can see all the action!
 Participate Learning also allows you to follow the chat…you can access it from their site by selecting the chats tab and finding #langchat.

 I want to participate – All you actually need to be able to be ‘in’ on the chat is the #langchat hashtag and to be on Twitter at the scheduled time.
 There is no sign in, no need to ask to join something.
-So again the minimum requirement to participate is a public twitter account (that means your tweets aren’t ‘private’ just to followers), being on twitter at the time of the chat and including the #langchat hashtag in your tweet- and there are some suggestions at the end of this post on where to find information on ‘how to’ join Twitter and the basic use of it.
+So again the minimum requirement to participate is a public twitter account (that means your tweets aren’t ‘private’ just to followers), being on twitter at the time of the chat and including the #langchat hashtag in your tweet.
+There are some suggestions at the end of this post on where to find information on ‘how to’ join Twitter and the basic use of it.
 An explanation of how to join in on the actual chat can be found on the #Langchat page from @calicospanish.
 Another explanation of how to join in, with handy visuals, is here as well.
 If you are joining in for the first time please let the moderators know – it’s great to welcome new people to the #langchat PLN!

-Joining In Via The Twitter “Search” – To see/find the chat log in to your Twitter account and type “#langchat” into the Search window (top right corner of your Twitter page) hit the ‘enter‘ key and make sure you have selected “all Tweets” (you see that at the top of the list of Tweets).
-The default is “Top” so make sure to click on the “Latest”!
+Joining In Via The Twitter “Search” – To see/find the chat log in to your Twitter account and type “#langchat” into the Search window (top right corner of your Twitter page) hit the ‘enter‘ key and make sure you have selected “Latest” Tweets.
+The default Twitter shows you is “Top” so make sure to click on the “Latest”!
 (You can find towards the top left of the Twitter screen).